tualatin/tailforwindows/Readme!.txt

 Changelog:
 v.2.3.xxxx.x
+* new global highlighting
+* new local filter to global filter
 * new show amount of selected lines
 * new History saves data as JSON
 * new History XML to JSON converter